caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Chocolate cracked
 ```

-This time, the method invocation always calls the implementation in the specific type, whatever the type of the reference it is called with.
-With non-virtual method calls, so-called static invocation, the implementation to be called is fixed at compile-time and written into the CIL code.
+This time, the method invocation always calls the implementation in the specific type, whatever the type of the reference it is called through.
+With non-virtual method calls, (called "static invocation" in the CLI standard, but this isn't the same thing as calling a C# static method), the implementation to be called is fixed at compile-time and written into the CIL code.
 With virtual invocation, the implementation to be called is determined by the VES at run-time.
-CIL does in fact have different instructions for static and virtual calls.
+CIL actually has different bytecode instructions for static and virtual calls.

 Like methods, properties can also be declared `virtual`, and virtual properties can be overridden using `override`.
-Similarly, properties can hide the properties of base classes with the `new` modifier keyword.
+Likewise, properties can hide the properties of base classes with the `new` modifier keyword.
 If a read-write property is virtual, you have to declare the entire property to be virtual; you cannot, for example, have a virtual `get` method and a non-virtual `set` method.
-The behaviour of hidden or overridden properties is exactly the same as the behaviour of hidden or overridden methods described above.
+The behaviour of hidden or overridden properties is exactly the same as the behaviour of hidden or overridden methods.

-You cannot declare a private method or property to be virtual; this would be meaningless, as a private member cannot be accessed from a derived class so cannot be overridden.
+You cannot declare a private method or property to be virtual; this would be meaningless.
+Because a private member can't be accessed from a derived class, it can't be overridden.
 If you try to, you will get a compiler error.

+You can't use `override` if the method you are trying to override isn't declared as `virtual`; this is also a compile-time error.

-Methods and properties that are modified with `override` alone are implicitly virtual; if you try to declare them as `virtual override` you will get a compiler error on the grounds that the `virtual` keyword is superfluous.
+Methods and properties that are modified with `override` implicitly inherit their "virtual-ness"; if you try to declare them as `virtual override` you will get a compiler error on the grounds that the `virtual` modifier is superfluous.
+If you want to change this, see below under "sealed classes and members".

-C#'s behaviour, in this section, differs notably from Java.
-In Java, all methods are virtual in the .NET sense, and any derived class can override methods from its base classes without requiring any additional keywords to be added compared to a non-overriding method.  .NET, by comparison, allows the developer of the base classes to decide whether or not third parties should be able to override the behaviour of those classes' methods on a method-by-method level.
+C#'s behaviour, in this area, differs notably from Java.
+In Java, all methods are virtual in the C# sense, and any derived class can override methods from its base classes without requiring any additional keywords to be added compared to a non-overriding method.
+C# (and other CLI languages), by comparison, allow the developer of the base classes to decide whether or not third parties should be able to override the behaviour of those classes' methods on a method-by-method level.

 #### Sealed classes and members

 When a class is declared as `sealed`, you can't derive any other classes from it.
 If you declare any protected members inside a sealed class, you'll get a compiler warning, as in that context `protected` has the same effective meaning as `private` (and `protected internal` the same meaning as `internal`).

 An `override` member of a non-sealed class can also be declared as sealed.
-In this context, `sealed override` "unvirtualises" a member - in other words, it prevents any more derived types from overriding the member.
-I said above that `override` always implies `virtual`; `sealed override` is effectively a form of `override` that does *not* imply `virtual`.
+In this context, `sealed override` "unvirtualises" a member&mdash;in other words, it prevents any further-derived types from overriding the member.  `sealed override` is effectively a form of `override` that does *not* imply `virtual`.

 #### Abstract classes